 The commonwealth constitution, modeled after that of the United States, provides for a governor elected for four-year terms and a bicameral legislature, currently consisting of a 27-member Senate and a 51-member House of Representatives, elected for four-year terms.

 As U.S. citizens, Puerto Ricans are guaranteed all civil liberties granted in the United States.
 The major political parties are the pro-commonwealth PPD, the pro-statehood PNP, and the pro-independence PIP.

 The commonwealth is represented in the U.S. Congress by a single delegate.
-In January 2007, the U.S. House of Representatives restored voting rights to the delegates from Puerto Rico, the District of Columbia, and several other U.S. territories.
-The rights are limited, allowing Puerto Rico’s delegate to vote on floor amendments to legislation but not on final passage of measures.
+In January 2007, the U.S. House of Representatives restored limited voting rights to the delegates from Puerto Rico, the District of Columbia, and several other U.S. territories.
+The change allows Puerto Rico’s delegate to vote on floor amendments to legislation but not on final passage of bills.
 The delegate had previously been restricted to voting at the committee level.

 Freedom of religion is guaranteed in this predominantly Roman Catholic territory, and a substantial number of Evangelical churches have been established on the island in recent years.
 Academic freedom is guaranteed.

 In recent years, there has been an upsurge in attempts by illegal migrants from various Caribbean countries to reach Puerto Rico, often in flimsy boats.
-Many are brought to the island by smugglers, who encourage their migration efforts by warning that new U.S. policies would make immigration more difficult in the future.
+Many are brought to the island by smugglers.

 Laws granting equal rights for women in education, at the workplace, and in other aspects of society have been adopted.
 Women’s rights organizations, however, claim that women are still subject to widespread discrimination.